-This following Management's Discussion and Analysis provides a review of the financial condition and results of operations for CannTrust Holdings Inc. (the "Company") for the six months ended June 30, 2017 (the "MD&A").
-This MD&A should be read in conjunction with the Company's unaudited condensed interim financial statements and notes thereto for the six months ended June 30, 2017 and the audited financial statements and notes thereto and annual MD&A for the fiscal year ended December 31, 2016, which are included in the Company's recently filed Prospectus which can be found on SEDAR at www.sedar.com.
+This following Management's Discussion and Analysis provides a review of the financial condition and results of operations for CannTrust Holdings Inc. (the "Company") for the nine months ended September 30, 2017 (the "MD&A").
+This MD&A should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and notes thereto for the nine months ended September 30, 2017 and the audited consolidated financial statements and notes thereto ("Financial Statements") and annual MD&A for the fiscal year ended December 31, 2016, which are included in the Company's recently filed Prospectus which can be found on SEDAR at www.sedar.com.
 The financial information presented in this MD&A is derived from the Financial Statements.
 This MD&A contains forward-looking information that involve risks, uncertainties and assumptions, including statements regarding anticipated developments in future financial periods and our plans and objectives.
 There can be no assurance that such information will prove to be accurate, and readers are cautioned not to place undue reliance on such forward-looking information.
 In addition, the Company expressly disclaims any obligation to publicly update or alter its previously issued forward-looking information.